nautobot/nautobot-app-golden-config/development/gitserver_image/README.md

 This image is intended for use with the GitHub repo https://github.com/networktocode-llc/gc-dev-setup.git

-It comes with 1 existing repository installed with 3 folders:
+It comes with one existing repository installed with three folders:

 * backups/
 * intended/